VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/vmagent.md

 For Information about `vmagent` as well as quickstart guide please refer to the [vmagent documentation](https://docs.victoriametrics.com/vmagent/)

 In any of the examples below you can add `insert/<tenant_id>/` to the URL path if you are sending metrics to vminsert.
-For example the remote write URL would change from
+For example, the remote write URL would change from

 ```
 https://<victoriametrics_url>/prometheus/api/v1/write